Benefits Auto Enrollment Job does not pick up eligible users. When the Enrollment Type is Manual, it is possible to enroll the eligible users.

 - Confirm that the benefit's schedule period is valid for enrollment.

-- The users' legal entity is included in the benefit.
+- The users' legal entity should be configured in the benefit.

 - Confirm that the eligibility rule satisfies the relevant conditions for the users.